jiakangchen005/Competitive-Programming/templates/README.md

 #### *Note: These code templates are based on my personal preference, which are very hard to use.

 #### The only reason I use code templates is when I hit Time Limit Exceeded (TLE), and I mainly use python (slow).
 These templates are made for better time performance, not for readability and elegancy.

+#### I also used some of PyRival's fast I/O code.
+Cool GitHub page → https://github.com/cheran-senthil/PyRival